prim011/CPP-Examples/hmac/README.md

 ` size_t computeHash(size_t buffer, NodeCell<I,S> *r) `

 within the `HTreeClass`.
 In there the value coming from the implemented abstract class `formHash()` - either Student or Prof - is used to combine a sequence in each of the branches, on the right and the left, and then calculated together as an input to another Hash256 (SHA-3) function to create the unique tree's fingerprint for a given data structure configuration of the tree.
-In fact, it is fair to assess the following:
+It is fair to assess the following:

 - the fingerprint is different for each tree's node configuration
 - Given the **same** tree structure in two **different times**, its fingerprint has to coincide.